jamf/regatta/docs/user_guide/transactions.md

 ```

 Before executing this transaction, delete the `john:doe`
-record in the database to enfore execution of the `failure` branch.
+record in the database to enforce execution of the `failure` branch.
 This would then be the expected response:

 ```json